 I like to top mine with fresh or grated parmesan cheese and its perfect with my homemade french bread as well!

-This pasta fagioli is amazing when served with some fresh homemade french bread or with some garlic bread!
+Ladle soup into a nice bowl and settle in for an amazing dinner.
+This pasta fagioli is amazing when served with some fresh homemade french bread or with some crusty bread!
+The rich tomato flavor, the veggies, meat, beans and pasta…its all a wonderful combination for a good meal.

-The ditalini pasta is perfect in this soup.
+The ditalini pasta (small pasta shapes) is perfect in this soup.
+The amount of pasta is really up to you, but I try to limit it a bit since I want this to be a bit more on the healthy side.
 Everything is similar in size and with so many different textures its a party in your mouth!
 Yes, I just said that.
 It is so flavorful and makes amazing lunch the next day!